-This week’s section includes chapters 12-23, and this post will definitely include spoilers for that section and possibly previous chapters so don’t read on if you don’t want to know!
+The section includes chapters 36 through to the end, and at this point I don’t feel like I need to say but this post will definitely include spoilers for that section and possibly previous chapters so don’t read on if you don’t want to know!

 The emperor’s reign has lasted for decades, his mastery of bone shard magic powering the animal-like constructs that maintain law and order.
 But now his rule is failing, and revolution is sweeping across the Empire’s many islands.
 Lin is the emperor’s daughter and spends her days trapped in a palace of locked doors and dark secrets.
 When her father refuses to recognise her as heir to the throne, she vows to prove her worth by mastering the forbidden art of bone shard magic.
 Yet such power carries a great cost, and when the revolution reaches the gates of the palace, Lin must decide how far she is willing to go to claim her birthright – and save her people.

 1. Lin’s a construct, Bayan’s a construct, the people on Maila Isle are constructs … Let’s talk about constructs!
 We now know far more, but still not enough.
 What are your thoughts and feelings on the nature of constructs?

 This did just make me think of Oprah – ‘You get (to be) a construct, and you get (to be) a construct, everybody gets (to be) a construct!’
 Sorry… I shall now take this very distressing and world-shattering revelation more seriously.

 ‘If I was not Lin Sukai, if I was not the Emperor’s daughter, then what was I?’